Alonetude represents a positive, integrated relationship with being alone, where one feels at home with oneself, regardless of physical company.

 - Intertextual Journals: Connecting scholarly reading to lived, felt experiences in real-time.

 This framework is supported by Polyvagal Theory, which suggests that a state of felt safety, the ventral vagal state, is required to access these deep somatic archives (Porges, 2022).
-In the quiet of the Sea of Cortez, the absence of threat allowed the “neuroception” of safety to activate, enabling a downregulation of defensive states and an opening of the embodied record.
+In the quiet of the Sea of Cortez, the absence of threat triggered the neuroception of safety, enabling a downregulation of defensive states and an opening of the embodied record.

 The Portability of Alonetude